arhohuttunen/coding-revolution/content/post/test-data-builders/index.md

 ## Constructing Test Data

+Let's imagine we have an `Order` class with a `Customer` and a customer has an `Address`.
+Also, an `Order` has one or more `OrderItem`s.
+Furthermore, the `Order` might involve a `discountRate` or some `couponCode`.

+{{< figure src="order-uml.svg" caption="Orders, order items, customers and addresses" >}}

+We might want to test a lot of business logic around these objects:

+1. Check that we cannot apply a discount rate and coupon code at the same time
+2. Check that the quantity of items does not exceed the inventory balance
+3. Check that we apply different shipping rate on a foreign address

-Constructing objects in tests can become very burdensome.
-In our production code, we create objects in relatively few places.
-However, in tests, we might be testing many scenarios and have to provide all the constructor arguments every time creating an object.
+For different use cases, we have to create objects in another state.
+In our production code, we create things in relatively few places.
+However, in tests, we have to provide all the constructor arguments every time creating an object.

-Let's take a look at an example.
+Let's take a look at a code example.

 ```java
 public class Order {